microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/sdk-installation.md

 ## See also

-- For more details about the features and capabilities of the SDK, see the SDK [design requirements documentation](https://github.com/microsoftgraph/msgraph-sdk-design).
+- For more information, see the SDK [design requirements documentation](https://github.com/microsoftgraph/msgraph-sdk-design).
 - For a list of samples for Microsoft Graph, see the [Microsoft Graph resources page](https://developer.microsoft.com/graph/gallery/?filterBy=Samples).
 - For step-by-step training for creating a Microsoft Graph app, see the [Microsoft Graph tutorials](/graph/tutorials).